masonproffitt/uproot-tutorial/setup.md

 ## Anaconda (local installation)

 The easiest way to run everything locally is through [Anaconda](https://www.anaconda.com/distribution/).
-Download it and follow the instructions.
+Download the Python 3 version and follow the instructions.
 Once you're in the Anaconda environment, create a new environment with uproot installed by running `conda create -n uproot uproot` and then activate that environment by running